StackVista/stackstate-docs/use/views/events_perspective.md

 The Events Perspective shows events matching the time window selected in the timeline control.

 - Shrink the time window to display less events.
 - Place the playhead on the timeline to time travel to the topology at a point in history.
-Events generated within the selected time window by topology elements that existed at the moment in time indicated by the playhead will be displayed .
+Events generated within the selected time window by topology elements that existed at the moment in time indicated by the playhead will be displayed.
 - Click on a timestamp from the Event Properties to move the playhead directly to that point on the timeline.
 This will update the events list to display events that were generated:
     - by topology elements that existed at that moment in time.
     - within the specified time window adjusted to fit the timestamp if required.